Miranda Lambert And Anderson East Hit The Red Carpet, Hint At An Engagement?

 “[Miranda Lambert and Anderson East] are doing good.
 They try to keep their relationship private and out of the public’s way.
 They are definitely gonna get married,” a source told E!
 News last month.
 “They have discussed marriage and kids that they both want in the near future.
 She has learned many things about what she wants and needs after her breakup and Anderson fulfills it all.”

-Miranda Lambert and Blake Shelton were married for 4 years but have no children together, and East also has no children of his own.
+Miranda Lambert and Blake Shelton were married for four years but have no children together, and East also has no children of his own.

 “[Miranda Lambert and Anderson East] never argue and just are both understanding with one another.
 Miranda and Anderson have couple time and during that they always give back to the community and their charities.
-Miranda is happy and everything else is in perfect place between her heath, music and her love life,” the source continued.
+Miranda is happy and everything else is in perfect place between her health, music and her love life,” the source continued.
 “Miranda’s friends and family have never seen her this happy.
 This year is going be big for Miranda!”

 Miranda Lambert and Anderson East have done their best to keep their private moments to themselves, but they have made a habit of appearing on stage together.
-In addition to a Valentine’s Day duet last year at one of East’s concerts, East has joined Miranda Lambert on stage at one of her concerts, as well.
+In addition to a Valentine’s Day duet last year at one of East’s concerts, East has joined Miranda Lambert on stage at one of her concerts as well.

 As for Miranda Lambert’s relationship with Blake Shelton, the source claimed they have both moved on and wish one another well with their new romances.